slamdata/purescript-pivot/README.md

 The `Json` and `JCursor` data types that appear in the API are from [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut).
 The `Markup` data type that appears in the API is from [purescript-smolder](https://github.com/bodil/purescript-smolder).

 Both of these libraries are listed as dependencies in [bower.json](bower.json).

-## Examples

-[examples/examples.html](/examples/examples.html) contains a handful of example tables that are rendered with this library, as well as [examples/index.html](/examples/index.html), an editable text form that allows you to copy / paste JSON into the form and click *Render* to see how the library renders the JSON data.

 ## Tests